Learn how to write a killer restaurant mission statement to be among the select few that can.

 Question 2: What Does Your Restaurant Do for Customers?

 Now, write down what good you do for your customers.
-It doesn’t have to be something world-changing.
+It can basically be the type of restaurant you run.
+It doesn't have to be something world-changing.
 It can be something as basic as delivering dependable service or offering locally sourced food from sustainable suppliers.
 But remember that what you write should be unique and accurately represent what you do for customers.
 Be honest.

 "Our mission is to inspire healthier communities by connecting people to real food.
 We know that Sweetgreen is a critical link between growers and consumers, and we feel a responsibility to protect the future of real food.
 To that end, we're committed to supporting small and mid-size growers who are farming sustainably, to creating transparency around what's in your food and where it came from, and to creating more accessibility to healthy, real food for more people.